LMLenis/LMLenis/README.md

 </div>

-### <div align="center">I'm Luisma, a electronics engineer that I want to work remotely like full-time full-stack developer 🚀</div>
+### <div align="center">I'm Luis Lenis, a electronics engineer that I want to work remotely like full-time full-stack developer 🚀</div>

+My family and friends call me Luisma too.

+I'm a electronics engineer with 25 years of experience managing large scale projects in mobile communications.

+I'm certified in project manager professional and Scrum Master.

-- 🔭 I’m currently stading on [Henry](https://www.soyhenry.com/)
+I’m currently studing on [Henry](https://www.soyhenry.com/) because I want to work developing applications.

-- 🌱 I’m currently learning Hyperledger and Kubernetes

-- ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces
+I want to continue studing to be a solution architect

 <br/>